 The Big 5 Life-Threatening Rhythms Nurses Must Know

 In the fast-paced world of bedside care, recognizing life-threatening cardiac rhythms quickly can save lives.
-As a nurse, you don’t need to be a cardiologist, but you must know how to spot these critical arrhythmias on a monitor or EKG strip — and know what to do next.
+Although you don’t need to be a cardiologist, you must know how to spot critical arrhythmias on a monitor or EKG strip — and understand the next steps.

-This guide breaks down the Big 5 — the deadliest heart rhythms every nurse must understand.
+This guide breaks down the Big 5 — the deadliest heart rhythms every nurse should master.

 ❤️ Why These Rhythms Matter

 Some arrhythmias can stop the heart from pumping effectively, causing cardiac arrest within seconds or minutes.
-Knowing them means you can call a code, grab the crash cart, start CPR, and help the team deliver the right treatment without delay.
+By knowing them, you can call a code, grab the crash cart, start CPR, and assist the team in delivering the right treatment without delay.

 The Big 5 Life-Threatening Rhythms